Colgate University: Campus

 Memorial Chapel is the anchor of the Colgate University Academic Quad.

-Colgate University is located in rural Hamilton Village, Hamilton, New York.
+All of Colgate University is in Hamilton Town.
+Additionally, almost all of the land is also in Hamilton Village.
 The campus is situated on 575 acre of land.
 The university owns an additional 1100 acre of undeveloped forested lands.

 Colgate's first building, West Hall, was built by students and faculty from stones from Colgate's own rock quarry.
 Nearly all the buildings on campus are built of stone, and newer buildings are built with materials that fit the style.
 Old Biology Hall (now renamed to Hascall Hall) was built in 1884 and added to the National Register of Historic Places in 1973.
 The principal campus plan was created by Ernest W. Bowditch in 1891–1893, drawing on earlier recommendations by Frederick Law Olmsted.

 Probably the most distinctive building on campus is Colgate Memorial Chapel, which was built in 1918 and is used for lectures, performances, concerts, and religious services.

 Most of the campus's heat is generated from a wood boiler which burns wood chips, a renewable resource.
+Supplemental natural gas boilers are used to reduce operational costs and provide additional steam generating capacity.
 Almost all of Colgate's electricity comes from a hydroelectric dam at Niagara Falls; the rest comes from nuclear sources.
 The campus also has a Green Bikes program with over two dozen bikes that are loaned out in an effort to encourage students to rely less on cars.
 Colgate Dining Services currently provides organic rice, beans, and other dry foods, and is working to offer more local foods options.
 Dining Services take-out containers are also made from natural materials, and are compostable.
-"On August 13, Colgate received a perfect sustainability score from the Princeton Review.
+On August 13, 2015, Colgate received a perfect sustainability score from the Princeton Review.
 As a result, it was recognized as one of only 24 schools (out of 861 evaluated) to make their Green Honor Roll.